-I enjoyed working with you during my manuscript review and revision process.
-But a team editor will be copyediting my manuscript.
+I enjoyed working with you during my writing coaching process.
+But I’m self-publishing, and a SplitSeed team editor will be copyediting my manuscript.
 What does this really mean, and how can I be sure of the quality?

 Personal connections are very important to us as well, so we understand completely.
 We use a team approach to editing because we believe it provides the highest quality result for authors.
 Amanda will still be your personal contact throughout your entire project and will be completely responsible for the quality of your manuscript.
 The good news is that with a team approach, you get two editors for the price of one.
 Our editorial associates are trusted colleagues we respect, and they are all experienced in the level of editing they complete for us.
 But they’re not just good editors and writers.
 We handpicked each of our associates because of their personal integrity and commitment to authors’ best interests.
 So they will be just as committed to helping you create a manuscript that truly connects with your readers as we are, and Amanda will personally review the work done before she returns it to you, ensuring that it was done as well as or better than she could have done personally.

 Of course, the team approach is certainly not unique to us – it’s the same model used by traditional publishers.
 Almost every manuscript, unless it is exceptionally flawless, needs more than one level of editing to make the manuscript error free in their readers’ eyes.
 (Although we strive to be perfect and remove every single error in a single editing round, alas, editors are human, too.)
 Also, it’s best for these different editing stages to be done by different editors who work together as a team with the same vision and standards, with oversight by a managing editor who also does quality control.